Code-Institute-Submissions/how-do-you-do/README.md

 ##### Translated pages

-I have translated  landing.html, login.html and student_signup.html into 2 different languages, together
-with the page titles, to start with SEO.
+As students that are looking for online school of English probably don't speak English yet, I have translated  landing.html, login.html and student_signup.html into 2 different languages ( more to come ), together with the page titles, so that search engines can index those pages in different languages, so that if Spanish or Chinese   ( more to come ) future student is looking for online English school in his native language, our website would come up in search results in his particular language as well .

 ##### Not translated